movestill/PandoraApp/README.md

 Install Google Chrome if you don't already have it (its Flash plugin is required).

-In Chrome, find the path to the Flash plugin by typing `chrome://plugins` in the location bar.
+On OS X, the Flash plugin is located in `~/Library/Application Support/Google/Chrome/PepperFlash/<latest version>/PepperFlashPlayer.plugin`.

 Edit `build.sh` and update the `FLASH` variable with the location of your Flash plugin.